 You want to improve your credit, which takes a lot of due diligence.
 Lenders want to see that you can continue to pay your debts for long periods of time.
 If you ever want to buy a house, the lender will have strict criteria for you to meet.
 To keep your credit perfect, you do not want to accumulate any major blemishes along the way.
 Yet, you need to remain active with your credit accounts to get optimal results.

-If you do not trust yourself, a credit monitoring service is worth it’s weight in gold.
-You can keep track of every little detail of your finances, so missing a payment will never be an option.
+If you do not trust yourself, a credit monitoring service is worth its weight in gold.
+You can keep track of your finances in every little detail, so missing a payment will never be an option.
 As a student, there are many things you need to keep track of in your head.
-Unless you are going to school for accounting, this type of service will prove to be a true lifesaver.
+Unless you are going to school for accounting, this service type will prove to be a true lifesaver.

 - What’s your utilization ratio?